 Demonstrate a standout professional performance

-McKinsey, BCG and Bain hire less than 1% of the people who apply to join them and have a very high bar before inviting someone to interview, so it’s not surprising that having evidence of a strong professional performance is important.
+McKinsey, BCG, and Bain hire less than 1% of the people who apply to join them and have a very high bar before inviting someone to interview, so it’s not surprising that having evidence of strong professional performance is important.

 You can show this most clearly in your resume by highlighting impressive aspects of your professional performance.
 This could include:

 - Working in the most challenging areas of the business